 To hide the one that comes by default, we go to the values folder and open this styles.xml file.
 Here we can modify this style or the theme of our application.
 To do that we will create an item and we will set it to window no title, and we will set the value of that item to true.

-Maybe we want the app to be full screen.
+We might want the app to be full screen.
 We don’t want the top bar which contains the time and these icons. we want to hide that.
 To do that we will create another item right here that will say windowFullscreen.
 We will set that to true.
-We will run the app and see if it worked.
+We will run the app and see if it works.
 We’re running the app and as you can see the top bar is not shown anymore.

 If it didn’t work for you don’t worry we will do something that we’ll fix on every phone, but it is probable that it worked.

-We go now to main_activity.java and after this onClickListener right here we will create our ListView.
-We’ll access the ListView by saying final ListView and we will name it ListView.
+We are going now to main_activity.java and after this onClickListener right here we will create our ListView.
+We’ll access the ListView by saying the final ListView and we will name it ListView.
 We will say findViewById(R.id.ListView).
 Now we have the list view right here and we have accessed the rest of the buttons right here.
-Later, we can maybe rename this buttons.
-Maybe B1 can become go back to the previous folder.
+Later, we can maybe rename these buttons.
+Maybe B1 can go back to the previous folder.
 B2 can be maybe something like rename the folder or something and so on and so forth.

 In the previous part we learned how to create the UI elements.
 We created the title, we created our ListView in xml, we created some buttons and we initialized some buttons and listener, and ListView.

-In this tutorial, we will actually access our ListView and start changing the values in it to learn how a ListView works and all of that.
-The first thing we will do is we will go to our layout folder, right click new, and click in layout resource file.
+In this tutorial, we will access our ListView and start changing the values in it to learn how a ListView works and all of that.
+The first thing we will do is we will go to our layout folder, right click new, and click on layout resource file.